 The Medicine Hat facility is owned by CFL.
 We own 49% of the voting common stock of CFL and 66% of CFL's non-voting preferred stock.
-Westco owns 34% of the voting common stock and non-voting preferred stock of CFL.
+Viterra owns 34% of the voting common stock and non-voting preferred stock of CFL.
 The remaining 17% of the voting common stock of CFL is owned by GROWMARK, Inc. (GROWMARK) and La Coop fédérée.
-We designate four members of CFL's nine-member board of directors, Westco designates 3 members and GROWMARK and La Coop fédérée each designate one member.
-CFL is included in our consolidated financial statements.
+We designate four members of CFL's nine-member board of directors, Viterra designates 3 members and GROWMARK and La Coop fédérée each designate one member.
+CFL is a consolidated variable interest entity in our financial statements.

 We operate the Medicine Hat facility and purchase approximately 66% of the facility's ammonia and urea production, pursuant to a management agreement and a product purchase agreement.
 Both the management agreement and the product purchase agreement can be terminated by either CF Industries, Inc. or CFL upon a twelve-month notice.
-Westco has the right, but not the obligation, to purchase the remaining 34% of the facility's ammonia and urea production under a similar product purchase agreement.
-To the extent that Westco does not purchase its 34% of the facility's production, we are obligated to purchase any remaining amounts.
-Since 1995, however, Westco has purchased at least 34% of the facility's production each year.
+Viterra has the right, but not the obligation, to purchase the remaining 34% of the facility's ammonia and urea production under a similar product purchase agreement.
+To the extent that Viterra does not purchase its 34% of the facility's production, we are obligated to purchase any remaining amounts.
+Since 1995, however, Viterra or its predecessor has purchased at least 34% of the facility's production each year.

-Under the product purchase agreements, both we and Westco pay the greater of operating cost or market price for purchases.
-However, the product purchase agreements also provide that CFL will distribute its net earnings to Westco and us annually based on the respective quantities of product purchased from CFL.
+Under the product purchase agreements, both we and Viterra pay the greater of operating cost or market price for purchases.
+However, the product purchase agreements also provide that CFL will distribute its net earnings to Viterra and us annually based on the respective quantities of product purchased from CFL.
 Our product purchase agreement also requires us to advance funds to CFL in the event that CFL is unable to meet its debts as they become due.
 The amount of each advance would be at least 66% of the deficiency and would be more in any year in which we purchased more than 66% of Medicine Hat's production.
-A similar obligation also exists for Westco.
-We and Westco currently manage CFL such that each party is responsible for its share of CFL's fixed costs and that CFL's production volume meets the parties' combined requirements.
+A similar obligation also exists for Viterra.
+We and Viterra currently manage CFL such that each party is responsible for its share of CFL's fixed costs and CFL's production volume is managed to meet the parties' combined requirements.
 The management agreement, the product purchase agreements and any other agreements related to CFL are subject to change with the consent of both parties.